RoadieHQ/roadie-backstage-plugins/plugins/backstage-plugin-argo-cd/README.md

 Add the required auth tokens to environmental variables, `ARGOCD_USERNAME` and `ARGOCD_PASSWORD`.

-You can also use an argo session token as mentioned above in the Kubernetes cluster object as shown below.
+You can also use an Argo CD session token as mentioned above in the Kubernetes cluster object as shown below.
 If omitted, we will use the argo username and password from the code block above.

-You must set the argoUrl
+You must set the argoUrl.

 ```yaml
 kubernetes: